lambdaclass/entropy_blog/posts/aleo-programs-deployment.md

 aleo new foo
 ```

-After creating your program, you need to build it in order to deploy it:
+After creating your program, you need to build it to deploy it:

 ```bash
 cd foo